Preconditioned Chebyshev BiCG for parameterized linear systems: Derivation of Preconditioned Chebyshev BiCG for parameterized linear systems

 i.e., the shifted equivalent of the update described in \eqref{sol-update}.
 Lines 15-25 of the algorithm ensure that the approximations $\tilde{x}_j(\mu_l)$ to the linear system \eqref{our-problem} from the Krylov subspace of dimension $j$ have relative residual norm below a certain tolerance $tol$, for $l=1,\ldots,k$.

-Algorithm~\ref{alg:MCBiCG} applies the shift-and-invert preconditioners $(K-\sigma M)^{-1}$ and $(K-\sigma M)^{-T}$ exactly via a block LU decomposition as described in Section~\ref{sec:Preconditioning}.
-Note, once the BiCG method has been executed on the seed system, only scalar operations and vector additions are required for approximating the solutions to $\tilde{u}(\mu_l)$ as in \eqref{last-in-shifted} for each $\mu_l$.
-The exact algorithm does not require the storage of the Hessenberg matrix in \eqref{relations}, but we do store the residual vectors in~\eqref{res-vecs} at each iteration.
-If $\rho_i$ on line 2 vanishes, the algorithm has a breakdown.
+The Exact Algorithm~\ref{alg:MCBiCG} applies the shift-and-invert preconditioners $(K-\sigma M)^{-1}$ and $(K-\sigma M)^{-T}$ via a block LU decomposition as described in Section~\ref{sec:Preconditioning}.
+Note, for each update of the solution to the seed system, only some additional scalar operations and vector additions are required to update the approximations to $\tilde{u}(\mu_l)$ as in \eqref{last-in-shifted} for each $\mu_l$.
+This is due to the colinearity of the residuals $r_i$ and $\tilde{r}_i$, as described in Lemma~\ref{lemma1}.
+Furthermore, the Exact Algorithm~\ref{alg:MCBiCG} does not require the storage of the residual vectors in~\eqref{res-vecs} at each iteration, as long as the values of $\mu_l$, $l=1,\ldots,k$ are determined before the algorithm is executed.
+This allows for a method with low memory consumption, even when the degree $d$ of the Chebyshev approximation is large.
+If $\rho_i$ in line 2 vanishes, the algorithm has a breakdown.
 This scenario never occurred in our experiments.